raw-labs/compose-deployment/README.md

   3. Deployment-specific `settings.local.sh`
   4. Default settings `settings.default.sh`

-## Configuration
+### Configuration of services

-The configuration is in the `conf/` subdirectory, organized by RAW process (frontend, creds, executor, storage).
+The configuration is in the `conf/` subdirectory, organized by RAW service (frontend, credentials service, executor service, storage service).

-### Driver
-The configuration of the driver is a special case, because the driver is launched at runtime by the RAW Executor.
+The configuration of the driver, responsible for running a user session, is a special case, because the driver is launched at runtime by the RAW Executor.
-The Java options used to launch the driver are set in `conf/raw-executor/driver-java-options`.
+The JVM options used to launch the driver are set in `conf/raw-executor/driver-java-options`.
+In principle, there is no need to change these options.

-For convenience, the following environment variables can be set to control the memory and number of cores used by the driver:
-- `RAW_DRIVER_MEM` - Maximum heap size
-- `RAW_DRIVER_CORES` - Number of cores used by Spark in the driver.

-These variables can be defined as settings, as described previously.

 ## Report an Issue